Eug-M/Mehlen_LapNet/README.md

-## Sub-project 2: single-cell RNA-Seq data from external mouse study
+## Sub-project 2: single-cell RNA-Seq data from external studies

 The files look into the data from two studies on the effect of Daraxonrasib (or RMC-6236, KRAS inhibitor), on the gene expression of human or mouse cancerous samples treated by Daraxonrasib.

 - rapport_LapNet_postDaraxonrasib.Rmd: study the Netrin-1 expression, as well as it main receptors, on bulk RNA-Seq sequencing of 2 human and 2 mouse cell lines.
-Data from [Differential mRNA expression analysis of multiple human and mouse pancreatic cancer cells and tumors after DMSO, tazemetostat, RMC-6236, or the combination treatment] (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE315130).
+Data from [Differential mRNA expression analysis of multiple human and mouse pancreatic cancer cells and tumors after DMSO, tazemetostat, RMC-6236, or the combination treatment](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE315130).

 - single_cell_*.R: study the Netrin-1 expression, as well as it main receptors, on RNA-Seq sequencing of 2 mouse single-cell samples (1 that received the treatment and 1 that did not).
 The different files are the various steps to process single-cell data.
-Data from [Prolonged KRAS-MAPK Inhibition Induces Interferon-mediated Epithelial-to-Mesenchymal Transition and Reveals Therapeutic Opportunities] (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE303105).
+Data from [Prolonged KRAS-MAPK Inhibition Induces Interferon-mediated Epithelial-to-Mesenchymal Transition and Reveals Therapeutic Opportunities](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE303105).